mendicant/mendicantuniversity.org/_posts/activities/2012-11-29-clojure-study-day.markdown

 tags: frontpage
 ---

-On Thursday November 29, Gregory Brown will be hosting an an email-based [Clojure][clojure] study day.
+On Thursday November 29, [Gregory Brown][gregory] will be hosting an an email-based [Clojure][clojure] study day.
 Throughout the day, all who are interested in studying Clojure or helping others learn it are welcome to post messages to the [MU community mailing list][list] with the subject tag "Clojure Day".